Ocawesome101/photon/README.md

 # Proton

-Proton is a modular, lightweight microkernel for the OpenComputers Minecraft mod.
+Proton is a modular, lightweight hybrid kernel for the OpenComputers Minecraft mod.

 ## Building